phungg164/Olist_Ecommerce_Project/README.md

 However, there is not a big difference between Pick-up Frequency Rate between Late Orders and On-time Orders. **The hypothesis is rejected.**

 There are many other hypotheses relating to the Deliver Process that need to be considered, but there is a limit in the dataset to prove them.
-However, with my real-life experience working in a Business Data Analyst role, I propose some next actions to deep dive into the problems, understand the root cause and give solutions for business improvement.
+However, with my real-life experience working in a Business Data Analyst role, I propose some next actions to deep dive into the problems, understand the root cause (this is the must-have step) and then finally, propose solutions to the root-causes for business improvement.

 # Key Recommendations
-With all the problems discovered through the analysis process, here is the table that summary the information and next actions:
+With all the problems discovered through the analysis process, here is the table that summaries the information encountered and recommendations proposed:
 <p align="center">
   <img src="https://github.com/phungg164/Olist_Brazilian_Ecommerce_Dataset/blob/main/images/Conclusion" alt="description" style="width:80%;">
 </p>